 I buy my organic Nettle leaves from Starwest Botanicals.
-I buy organic, and the herbs I receive are always of excellent quality!
 Nettles are pretty easy to grow, but honestly, I just don't want to deal with the "stinging" part right now.
 Maybe some day.
-But since Nettles are definitely part of our diet---through foods, teas, and tinctures---I love buying them from Starwest!
+But since Nettles are definitely part of our diet---through foods, teas, and tinctures---I love buying mine from Starwest!

-I've been drying and powdering Nettle for years using a spice grinder!
-It's easy to sneak into all kinds of foods: casseroles, breads, smoothies, even cereal!
-You can sprinkle it on meats, salads, into salad dressings: the possibilities are endless!
-And best of all: NO ONE WILL EVER KNOW! :-) Nettle becomes pretty tasteless when used this way!
+I've been drying and powdering Nettle for years using a spice grinder.
+It's easy to sneak into all kinds of foods including casseroles, breads, smoothies, even cereal!
+You can sprinkle it on meats, salads, into salad dressings too.

 How to Powder Dried Nettle Leaves

 Step 1) Put your dried organic Nettle leaves into your spice grinder.